LVooooors/ETHGlobalLondon/README.md

 ## Limitations & Future Work

-- Block number checks per pool-top-of-block auction winner checks needs to be re-enabled; disabled currently as:
+- Re-enable the block number check (per pool-top-of-block auction winner) in [./src/LvrShield]([./src/LvrShield]) and use a proper settlement-layer block number in SUAVE; disabled currently as:
   - Uniswap v4 isn't deployable to Ethereum (Sepolia) due to contract storage out of gas issues, so we temporarily use a fast-blocktime L2 (Arbitrum Sepolia) for testing
   - Getting cross-network time-syncing (precise phase offset) right is non-trivial, in particular with the currently deploye Clique PoA on SUAVE; it will probably require a re-instantiation of SUAVE, too
 - Support special zero-value bid type (towards unlocking a potentially stuck DEX during low-traffic periods)